Fannette Island

 Safety Notes

 Treat Fannette Island as a cold-water altitude dive with boat-dependent logistics.
-Coordinate entries and pickups carefully, use exposure protection suited to Tahoe temperatures, and avoid assuming the bay will stay calm through the afternoon.
+Coordinate entries and pickups carefully, use exposure protection suited to Tahoe temperatures, and do not assume the bay will stay calm through the afternoon.

 Access Restrictions